-66. Data on violative residues must be supported by mean recovery within the ranges given in Table 2, at least for the confirmatory analyses.
-If recovery within this range cannot be achieved, enforcement action is not necessarily precluded, but relatively poor accuracy must be taken into account.
+65. Data on violative residues must be supported by individual recovery results in the same batch within the range of the mean recovery (70-120 %) +/- 2x %RSD, at least for the confirmatory analyses.
+If recovery within this range cannot be achieved, enforcement action is not necessarily precluded, but the risk of relatively poor accuracy must be taken into account.